MaibornWolff/hybrid-cloud-kafka-operator/README.md

 ### Azure Event Hubs

-If you configure the operator to create private endpoints, some rquirements must be met:
+If you configure the operator to create private endpoints, some requirements must be met:

 * The user/principal/identity the operator uses must have permissions to manage networks (to configure the private endpoints) and DNS zones.
 * You must have at least one virtual network with a subnet in the resource group.